 - ¼ teaspoon cinnamon

-Preheat oven to 375 degrees F. Line the bottom of a 10×15 jelly roll pan (baking sheet with sides) with parchment paper.
+- Preheat oven to 375° F. Line the bottom of a 10×15 jelly roll pan (baking sheet with sides) with parchment paper.

-Add the flour mixture to the creamed ingredients and mix until combined.
+- Mix the flour mixture and the creamed ingredients until combined.

 - Stir in chocolate chips.

 - Dump the dough onto the prepared pan.
 Cover the dough with a sheet of wax paper the size of the pan, and using your hands, press the dough evenly up to all edges.
 Remove the wax paper.